 About ESA’s Office of Science Programs

-The ESA Science Office envisions an ecological science that effectively meets the challenges of a changing world.
-We connect the research and management communities, support the use of science to inform decision making, and build capacity among scientists.
+We connect the research and management communities, support the use of science to inform decision making, and build capacity among scientists by:

 Purpose & Responsibilities

 ESA seeks an energetic recent graduate or graduate student with strong communication and organizational skills to 1) help enhance our communication and outreach endeavors, and 2) to help manage special ESA meetings, workshops, and training events.
 A basic background in and appreciation for ecology, biology, and/or environmental sciences is desired.

 The science outreach intern will work with Cliff Duke, Science Programs Director, and Jill Parsons, Science Programs Manager, to create outreach materials and strategies that will enhance our existing programs (such as our Sustaining Biological Infrastructure Training Initiative).
 The intern will also assist with logistical arrangements and communications for events that will bring scientists together on a wide range of topics.
 Additional duties may include taking notes, webpage upkeep, and tracking budget information.
 There may be opportunities to network with important scientists in a wide range of disciplines and contribute to important workshop reports.

 - Outreach and marketing: create and refine outreach materials for Science Office programs; this will include email campaigns, flyers, website updates, liaising with ESA’s Public Affairs office regarding social media updates, and creating/editing videos.